A Song of Life Amidst the Ruin

 By Gao Jing, Henan Province

 In 1999, I had the fortune to accept’s work of the last days.
 Through reading , I perceived the authority and power they hold, and felt that these words were the voice of God.
-Being able to hear the words expressed to mankind by the Creator moved me beyond my ability to describe, and for the first time, I felt the sense of peace and joy in the depths of my spirit that the work of brings to man.
+Being able to hear the words expressed to mankind by the Creator moved me beyond my ability to describe, and for the first time, I felt the sense of peace and joy in the depths of my spirit that the work of the Holy Spirit brings to man.
 From that moment on, I became an increasingly avid reader of God’s words.
 After I’d joined , I saw that the church was a completely new world, entirely different from that of society.
 All the brothers and sisters were simple and kind, pure and full of life.
 Although we weren’t related to each other by blood, and we each came from different backgrounds and had our own identities, we were all like kindred spirits who loved each other, supported one another, and were united together in joy.
 Seeing this really made me feel how happy and joyful, how beautiful and sweet a life spent worshiping God is.
 Later, I saw these words of God: “As members of the human race and devout Christians, it is the responsibility and obligation of us all to offer up our minds and bodies for the fulfillment of God’s commission, for our entire being came from God, and it exists thanks to the sovereignty of God.
 If our minds and bodies are not for God’s commission and not for the righteous cause of mankind, then our souls will be unworthy of those who were martyred for God’s commission, and much more unworthy of God, who has provided us with everything” (“God Presides Over the Fate of All Mankind” in ).
 God’s words allowed me to understand that, as a created being, I should be living for the Creator, and that I should be dedicating and expending my all to spread and testify God’s gospel of the last days—only this is the most valuable and meaningful life.
 And so, when I heard that many people living in far-flung, remote areas hadn’t heard Almighty God’s gospel of the last days, I resolutely said my farewells to the brothers and sisters in my hometown and set out on my journey to spread the kingdom gospel.

 In 2002, I arrived in a remote, backward mountainous area in Guizhou Province to preach the gospel.
 Spreading the gospel there required me to walk many miles along mountain paths every day, and I often had to brave the wind and snow.
 With God beside me, however, I never felt tired, or that it was a hardship.
 Under the guidance of the Holy Spirit’s work, the gospel work there soon took off, with more and more people accepting God’s work of the last days and the church life overflowing with vitality.
 Guided by God’s words, I spent six happy, fulfilling years in that place.
 That is, until 2008, when something extraordinary happened out of the blue, something that would shatter the joy and tranquility of my life …

 It happened around 11 a.m. on the morning of March 15, 2008.
 Two brothers and I were in a gathering when suddenly four policemen burst through the door and quickly had us pressed down on the floor.
 They handcuffed us without a word, then shoved and dragged us into a police van.
 Inside the van, they all sniggered wickedly, waving their electroshock batons at us and occasionally jabbing them into our heads or torsos.
 They cursed us savagely, saying, “You sons of bitches!
-You’re so young you could do anything, but oh no, you have to go and!
+You’re so young you could do anything, but oh no, you have to go and believe in God!
 You really have nothing better to do?”
 Having been arrested so suddenly left me feeling very nervous, and I had no idea what lay in store for us.
 All I could do was call out to God silently in my heart, over and over: “O God!
 This situation has befallen us today by Your permission.
 I ask only that You grant us faith and protect us so that we may stand witness for You.”
 After I prayed, a line of God’s words floated into my mind: “Be loyal to Me no matter what, and bravely advance; I am your rock of strength, so rely on Me!” (“Chapter 10” of Utterances of Christ in the Beginning in The Word Appears in the Flesh).
 “Yes!”
 I thought.
 “God is my support and He is my strong and powerful backup.
 No matter what situation I find myself in, as long as I can stay loyal to God and stand with Him, then I will surely overcome Satan and bring shame to it.”
 The enlightenment of God’s words enabled me to find strength and faith, and I silently resolved: I would rather die than abandon the true way and not stand witness for God!